 - More economic engagement and growth

-Unfortunately, in northern Uganda, as in many parts of the world, girls are at a disadvantage compared to their male counterparts.
+Unfortunately, in Northern Uganda and Zambia, as in many parts of the world, girls are at a disadvantage compared to their male counterparts.
 The culture of the region – particularly in poor, rural areas – is still highly patriarchal.
 Girls are expected to do household chores, to look after younger siblings, and to marry early.

 As a result they are less likely to be sent to school in the first place.
 For those fortunate to go at all, they are likely to drop out of school early.
 Reasons for this include: